platformatic/platformatic/docs/guides/build-modular-monolith.md

   - `3042`

 After answering these questions, the creator will create all of the files for the `people-service`.

-When the creator asks if we want to create another service, let's say `no`.
-Then let's say `yes` both times when it asks if we want to create GitHub Actions to deploy this application to Platformatic Cloud.

 Once the creator has finished, our `library-app` directory should look like this: